-8.9 Volumetric subdivisions and volumetric lots
+7.9 Volumetric subdivisions and volumetric lots, special cases

 A volumetric subdivision is the creation of a three-dimensional lot (above or below the land), subdividing levels of a building without the creation of a community titles scheme.
-The submetering of volumetric lots is not required.
-However, in any development containing a volumetric lot, the responsibility for common water usage must be clearly stated in a building management statement.
+If these lots do not contain any water supply pipe work and therefor water will not be used in these areas, the submetering of these volumetric lots is not required.
+Examples included carparks, lift wells, underground tunnels etc. However, in any development containing a volumetric lot, the responsibility for common water usage must be clearly stated in a building management statement.
+Change to lots or demand, like any property boundary changes may affect water metering and will require Water Approval or where there is an active and open Water Approval, amendment will be required and this may be more challenging to enable where construction is most advanced and metering configurations already established.

-9 Large meter standard arrangement drawings
+8 Large water meter standard arrangement drawings

-On 1 July 2019 Urban Utilities introduced new designs for large water meter assemblies.
+On 1 July 2019 Urban Utilities introduced new designs for large water meter assemblies which have now subsequently been moved to the SEQ Code.
 The metering arrangements are intended to ensure:

-- Water meters are sized correctly for the development in question. - All potable water entering the premises is being metered. - Water meters are accessible for maintenance and meter reading activities for the life of the meter.
+- Water meters are sized correctly for the development in question. - All drinking water entering the premises is being metered. - Water meters are accessible for maintenance and meter reading activities for the life of the meter.
 As such all new meters will be mounted above ground or against a wall, such as in a basement.
 Buried meters or meters in external pits are no longer accepted.